Pay yourself First

 Set a timeline for each savings goal

-Now that you have a number for the amount you want to save, you’ll need to work out a realistic timeline for meeting those goals.
+Now that you have a number for the amount you want to save, you’ll need to devise a realistic timeline for meeting those goals.
 It’s best to prioritize your emergency fund, but at the same time, it’s a good idea to start saving for retirement today.
 Compound interest has an opportunity to work its magic.
 To that end, you may want to allocate the bulk of your monthly savings to your emergency fund until you meet your goal.
 Once your emergency fund is complete, you can divide your savings more evenly between your short-term and long-term savings.

 Calculate how much you’ll need to save each month